Abbot's Tower: Structure

 Abbot's Tower is a L-plan tower house, originally measuring 28.75 by 23.6 ft with a short staircase wing extending north 8.5 ft.
 Its rubbled walls were about 4 ft thick with only one room per storey.
 Each has a fireplace at one end and there was a garderobe in the south corner.
 By 1892, it was in a ruinous state, with the portions of the walls still surviving to a height of 32 ft.
 The west and staircase walls were almost complete, but portions of the other walls had fallen and the hewn stones taken.

 Archaeological investigations in the early 1990s revealed remnants of outbuildings and portions of what were probably foundations of the barmkin walls.
 The tower was restored and converted into a private residence in the 1990s.
-As of 2020, the owners operate the tower as a bed and breakfast.